 Judging Criteria: Expressiveness of message, uniqueness, and artistry

 Structure: National and World Contests (over 80 participating countries)

-Entry Form-11th Toyota Dream Car Art Contest
+The U.S. national judges for the 12th Toyota Dream Car Art Contest were:

 Cheech Marin, Actor, Comedian, Director, and Art Collector

 Lynn Beckwith, Host, That Car Lady and Co-Host, Auto MOJO Radio – CBS Sports 650AM

 Bryan Benedict, Sr. Staff Designer, Mattel’s Hot Wheels